Haub100/FactoryIO_RPI_PLC/README.md

 1. Launch Factory I/O and open scene "1 - From A to B"

+2. Add a start button to the scene

-2. Setup Modbus TCP/IP Server
+3. Setup Modbus TCP/IP Server

 	In the top left of the screen select File->Drivers